ncbi/ribovore/00README.txt

 List of unexpected features:

-1: "no_hits": No hits to any models above the minimum score threshold were found.
+1: "NoHits": No hits to any models above the minimum score threshold were found.
 The minimum score threshold is 20 bits, which should find all legitimate SSU/LSU sequences, but this minimum score threshold is changeable to <x> with the --minbit <x>.
 ALWAYS CAUSES FAILURE.

-2: "hits_to_more_than_one_family": hit to two or more 'families' (e.g. SSU or LSU) exists for the same sequence.
+2: "MultipleFamilies": hit to two or more 'families' (e.g. SSU or LSU) exists for the same sequence.
 This would happen, for example, if a single sequence had a fragment of an SSU sequence and a fragment of an LSU sequence on it.
 ALWAYS CAUSES FAILURE.

-3. "hits_on_both_strands": At least 1 hit above minimum score
-threshold to best model exists on both strands.
+3. "BothStrands": At least 1 hit above minimum score threshold to best model exists on both strands.
 ALWAYS CAUSES FAILURE.

-4. "duplicate_model_region": At least two hits overlap in model coordinates by X positions or more.
+4. "DuplicateRegion": At least two hits overlap in model coordinates by X positions or more.
 X is 10 by default but can be changed to <x> with the --maxoverlap <x> option.
 ALWAYS CAUSES FAILURE.

-5. "inconsistent_hit_order": The hits to the best model are inconsistent in that they are not in the same order in the sequence and the model, possibly indicating a misassembly.
+5. "InconsistentHits": The hits to the best model are inconsistent in that they are not in the same order in the sequence and the model, possibly indicating a misassembly.
 ALWAYS CAUSES FAILURE.

-6. "unacceptable_model": Best hit is to a model that is 'unacceptable'.
+6. "UnacceptableModel": Best hit is to a model that is 'unacceptable'.
 By default, all models are acceptable, but the user can specify only certain top-scoring models are 'acceptable' using the --inaccept <s> option.
 An example of using this file is given below in the DEFINING ACCEPTABLE MODELS section.
 ALWAYS CAUSES FAILURE.

-7. "questionable_model": Best hit is to a model that is 'questionable'.
+7. "QuestionableModel": Best hit is to a model that is 'questionable'.
 By default, no models are questionable, but the user can specify certain top-scoring models are 'questionable' using the --inaccept <s> option.
 An example of using this file is given below in the DEFINING ACCEPTABLE/QUESTIONABLE MODELS section.
 ONLY CAUSES FAILURE IF THE --questfail OPTION IS ENABLED.

-8. "opposite_strand": The best hit is on the minus strand.
+8. "MinusStrand": The best hit is on the minus strand.
 ONLY CAUSES FAILURE IF THE --minusfail OPTION IS ENABLED.

-9. "low_score_per_posn": the bits per nucleotide
-statistic (total bit score divided by length of total sequence (not just length of hit)) is below threshold.
+9. "LowScore": the bits per nucleotide statistic (total bit score divided by length of total sequence (not just length of hit)) is below threshold.
 By default the threshold is 0.5 bits per position, but this can be changed to <x> with the "--lowppossc <x>" option.
 ONLY CAUSES FAILURE IF THE --scfail OPTION IS ENABLED.

-10. "low_total_coverage": the total coverage of all hits to the best model (summed length of all hits divided by total sequence length) is below threshold.
+10. "LowCoverage": the total coverage of all hits to the best model (summed length of all hits divided by total sequence length) is below threshold.
 By default the threshold is 0.88, but can be changed to <x> with the --tcov <x> option.
 ONLY CAUSES FAILURE IF THE --covfail OPTION IS ENABLED.

-11. "low_score_difference_between_top_two_domains": the score
-difference between the top two domains is below the 'low' threshold.
+11. "LowScoreDifference": the score difference between the top two domains is below the 'low' threshold.
 By default this is the score per position difference, and the 'low' threshold is 0.10 bits per position, but this is changeable